 Malaria is one of the world's most deadly diseases.
 According to Unicef, around 300-600 million people suffer from malaria each year, with over 1 million of them dying from it.
 Malaria kills red blood cells which are responsible for transporting oxygen around the body.
 This can lead to a number of complications, but ultimately means that vital organs such as the kidneys and the brain are starved of oxygen, which leads to death.
 With cerebral malaria, malaria parasites enter the brain causing it to swell, which can lead to complications such as brain damage, seizures, comas and death.

-The good news is, however, is that malaria can be prevented using anti-malarials.
+However, the good news is that you can prevent malaria using antimalarials.
 If caught early, malaria also has a high survival rate with no long-term complications.
 This is why it is extremely important not to ignore any malaria warning signs within one year of your return.

-Which anti-malarial tablets you should take, depend on where you are travelling to.
-If you visit the NHS Fit For Travel website and enter your destination, it will provide a list of anti-malarial tablets are suitable for your destination.
-Many people ask what the best anti-malarial tablet is.
-The truth is that all anti-malarial tablets are as good as each other.
-What differs are the side-effects, the dosing regime (e.g. one daily, or weekly etc.) and the price.
+Which anti-malarial tablets you should take, depends on where you are travelling to.
+If you visit the NHS Fit For Travel website and enter your destination, it will provide a list of anti-malaria tablets that are suitable for your destination.
+All malaria tablets provide protection and do not differ much in terms of success rates.
+What does differ are the side-effects and the way they are taken.